allisonkbarr/allisonkbarr.github.io/_posts/2016-02-20-a-kata-revisited.markdown

 Second, in no case would the result of the problem be greater than the given arguments, so in my for loop in the checkchoose function, I was unnecessarily going all the way up to i <= factorial(n), when it could just be n.

 These changes, and especially the latter, gave the improvement in performance needed, but now I was failing a couple of the tests somehow.
-To figure out the issue, I narrowed the tests down to just one of the ones that was failing - {% highlight javascript %}Test.assertEquals(checkchoose(155117520, 30), 15){% endhighlight %} - and added in a console.log line in the for loop of checkchoose:
+To figure out the issue, I narrowed the tests down to just one of the ones that was failing: {% highlight javascript %}Test.assertEquals(checkchoose(155117520, 30), 15){% endhighlight %} ...and added in a console.log line in the for loop of checkchoose:

 {% highlight javascript %}
 for (var i = 1; i <= n; i++) {